-- 1. The Board put little weight on the recent sales of row housing put forth by the Respondent.
-Two of the sales were dated (2005), but the subject property was much older and only in fair condition as opposed to average condition for the four comparables. - 2.
+- 1. The Board put little weight on the Respondent's sales comparables on row housing complexes.
+All of the sales comparables are considerably newer than the subject property and quite small in comparison to the subject property. - 2.
 The Board placed little weight on the Complainant's third party support information from Cushman and Wakefield as it covered the entire City of Edmonton and it was not broken down into areas.
 In addition, the report was not broken down into specific types of multi-family properties such as high rise, low rise and row houses.
 Third party publications are problematic evidence for a number of reasons.
 The market data used to construct the reports was not in evidence, upon which the Board can determine the reliability and comparability to the subject property. - 3.
 The Board accepts that the cap rate approach is an accepted methodology for valuation.
 However, the Board was not persuaded by the Complainant's use of the cap rate approach (C-1, page 2).
-The Complainant had supplied five comparable sales to the subject property to derive a cap rate for it.
+The Complainant had supplied five comparable sales to the subject property to derive a cap rate for the subject property.
 However, the Board did note that, not all were comparable due to the size and location differential.
 The Board questioned the usefulness of a comparable property in St. Albert. - 4.
 In addition, the Board was not persuaded by the Complainant's analysis in respect of "typical" expenses.
-The Complainant had supplied two older comparables (C-1, page 1), but the Board noted there was little evidence or documentation on the comparable expenses to support the figures. - 5.
-The Board notes that the landlord pays all the utilities for the subject property, resulting in the GIM method being unreliable in this case.
+The Complainant had supplied five comparable sales (C-1, page 1) but the Board noted there was little evidence or documentation on the sales expenses to support the figure.

-- 6. The Board concluded that the Complainant is using inconsistent methodology to value the subject property.
+- 5. The Board concluded that the Complainant is using inconsistent methodology to value the subject property.
 The Complainant is applying GIMs and cap rates derived from the Network's reported actual income to the Respondent's typical income.
 This inconsistency results in an unreliable estimate of market value.
-The Board believes that, under appraisal theory, typical income, vacancy and cap rates should be derived and applied in the same consistent manner. - 7.
-The Board therefore concludes that while the Respondent did not provide great evidence to support the assessment, it is up to the Complainant to provide sufficient or compelling evidence to alter the assessment.
-The Complainant failed to do so.
+The Board believes that, under appraisal theory, typical income, vacancy and cap rates should be derived and applied in the same consistent manner. - 6.
+The Board therefore concludes that the Complainant did not provide sufficient or compelling evidence to alter the assessment.